In a hurry? Here are the key takeaways:

 You could remove the starter motor, detach the solenoid, and strip it down to clean or replace the terminals.

 However, if you’re having the work done by a professional (recommended!), this will take much longer than replacing the entire starter motor unit (including the solenoid).
-It’s generally cheaper and more efficient (from an individual point of view) to just swap it out for a new one.
+It’s generally less expensive and more effective (from an individual point of view) to just swap it out for a new one.

 Damaged Starter Motor

-The starter solenoid would also still be attracted by the electromagnet, creating the clicking sound.
+The starter solenoid would also still be attracted by the strong electromagnet, creating the clicking sound.

 Use a multimeter to find out if the starter motor is operational.
 Without a detailed investigation, it might be difficult to tell whether there’s a problem with the motor or the solenoid terminals.